-However, there was one girl there who, admittedly was a good singer but her body language was just insufferable.
-She sang four times as much as anyone else and flounced about on the stage with such an expression of self adoration, I thought I was going to have to rush out.
+However, there was one girl there who, admittedly, was a good singer but whose body language was just insufferable.
+She sang four times as much as anyone else and flounced about on the stage with such an expression of self-adoration, I thought I was going to have to rush out.
 By the end of her strutting peacock display, the largest noise in the hall was my teeth gnashing together.

 But you know, on reflection and once my jaw had stopped hurting, I felt sorry for her.
-Here was a child who had come to believe her own power and brilliance, so much so, that it was defining who she presented herself to be and in doing that, there were a whole bunch of knock on effects that I’m sure she wasn’t even aware of.
+Here was a child who had come to believe in her own power and brilliance, so much so that it was defining who she presented herself to be, and in doing that, there were a whole bunch of knock-on effects that I’m sure she wasn’t even aware of.

-Somewhere we have lost that line and society at large is not helping.
-We’ve become a nation of ‘worshippers.’
-Now if I said that fifty years ago, you’d have all assumed I was was bringing God in to the conversation and that’s interesting, because the way we worship these celebrities, is somewhat of a religion.
+Somewhere we have lost that line, and society at large is not helping.
+We’ve become a nation of “worshippers.”
+Now, if I said that fifty years ago, you’d have all assumed I was bringing God into the conversation, and that’s interesting because the way we worship these celebrities is somewhat of a religion.

 Don’t model star worship

-It’s almost as though we truly believe that our celebrities are better than we are and that they are somehow so ‘special,’ that their need for constant adoration seems almost normal.
-This is not a new phenomena but it does seem that historically we might have kept it in better check or at least been more aware of it.
-Whenever the Romans won a battle, a triumph would take place and a slave would be kept in the chariot.
-His job was to remind the general of his mortality, by whispering the words, “Respice post te!
-Hominem te memento,” which roughly translates as, ‘Look behind you!
+It’s almost as though we truly believe that our celebrities are better than we are and that they are somehow so “special” that their need for constant adoration seems almost normal.
+This is not a new phenomenon, but it does seem that historically we might have kept it in better check or at least been more aware of it.
+Whenever the Romans won a battle, a triumph would take place, and a slave would be kept in the chariot.
+His job was to remind the general of his mortality by whispering the words, “Respice post te!
+Hominem te memento,” which roughly translates as, “Look behind you!
 Remember you are but a man!’

 It seems as though the Romans were more aware of the negative feelings that excessive pride induced.
-At least enough, that they reminded their general to keep a lid on his pride and an eye toward his back, lest a sharp point of a blade deflate his balloon of self adoration.
+At least enough that they reminded their general to keep a lid on his pride and an eye toward his back, lest the sharp point of a blade deflate his balloon of self-adoration.

-Our admiration of celebrities though remains undiminished, and as a result of our worshipping, little girls and little boys see day after day in our media, how they’re supposed to act.
-Showered with confetti and thanking their hoards of fans.
-Now the wish of many children is not to be a doctor or a scientist or work with children, or labour away in any number of productive and socially useful careers, but to be a star.
+Our admiration of celebrities, though, remains undiminished, and everyone wants to be a star.
+As a result of our worship, little girls and little boys see day after day in our media how they’re supposed to act, showered with confetti and thanking their hoards of fans.
+Now the wish of many children is not to be a doctor or a scientist or to work with children or to labour away in any number of productive and socially useful careers, but to be a star.
 Everyone wants to be a star!

 And why not?
-Especially when we buy little t-shirts that read ‘princess’ or ‘little star’ on them.
-What we’re saying is, covert fame because the adoration of others is the only thing that will make us whole.
-That’s a message that we ought to re-think
+Especially when we buy little t-shirts that say “princess” or “little star” on them.
+The message that a t-shirt like that sends is one of covert fame, because the adoration of others is the only thing that will make us whole.
+That’s a message that we ought to rethink.

 Learn more about how Annie can help you have happy resilient kids that are fun to be around.
 Click here.